-Designed for adults and young people alike, Dr. Ledbetter's is offering classes to two different audiences.
-One class is designed for adults and the other class is intentionally geared to youth of African and Caribbean heritage between 15-25 years of age.
-Each seven-week course will be interactive using readings, lectures, discussions and audio/visual materials.
+Designed for adults and young people alike, Dr. Ledbetter's classes are free and open to all-ages.
+Each eight-week course will be interactive using readings, lectures, discussions and audio/visual materials.
 Classes will be led in a way that allow you to look to the past and consider the connections between the historical experiences and intellectual thought of peoples of African descent.

 At the end of the series, you will:

 - Learn of the rise of large and small polities including the empires of the Western Sudan (Ghana, Mali, Songhay), the Swahili city states, the Era of Princes in Ethiopia and the Zulu Empire;